Fernando-Linhares/Fernando-Linhares/README.md

 # Fernando-Linhares

-I'm from Brasil, backend developer since 2019.
+I'm from Brazil, backend developer since 2019.
+I do my own projects and freelancers.
+Currently serving the Brazilian air force in the IT sector.
+I like challenges and I'm always studying new methodologies.

+The php world is my main stack and i identify a lot with laravel framework.

   ### Social Network